 Development that would inhibit traffic movement along the County road system will generally be discouraged.
 Mitigating measures that attenuate noise and vibration factors shall also be utilized.
-Reverse fronting (back lotting) may be considered in cases where high volume arterial roads impact negatively on adjacent land uses.
+Reverse fronting (back lotting) The use of "windows streets" or side lotting may be considered in cases where high volume arterial roads impact negatively on adjacent land uses.
 Strip or linear development shall also be discouraged and the number of access points shall be reduced wherever possible.